Marcano-Pannuto-ERSP/set-rtc-time/README.md

 ## How to run
-Run with:

-`python update_rtc.py [-h] --port PORT [--range RANGE] [--trials TRIALS] [-f] [-a] [--pulse {1,2,3}] [-i]`
+usage: update_rtc.py [-h] --port PORT [--range RANGE] [--trials TRIALS] [-f] [-a] [--pulse {0,1,2,3}] [-da] [-dt] [--timer TIMER]

+Initialize the RTC and sets the time

+options:
-* `--port PORT` sets the port the Raspberry Pi Pico is plugged into
-* `--range RANGE` sets the new accuracy range to RANGE (in hundredths of seconds).
-Default is 2
-* `--trials TRIALS` sets the new number of trials to get the average offset to TRIALS.
-Default is 100
-* `-f` means set FOS to 0 (no automatic switching when an oscillator failure is detected)
-* `-a` means set AOS to 1 (automatically switches to RC oscillator when the system is powered from the battery)
-* `--pulse PULSE` sets the length of pulse: 1 means 1/8192 seconds for XT and 1/64 sec for RC; 2 means 1/64 s for both; 3 means 1/4 s for both; 0 means level (static)
+  -h, --help         show this help message and exit --port PORT        sets the port the Raspberry Pi Pico is plugged into --range RANGE      sets the new accuracy range to RANGE --trials TRIALS    sets the new number of trials to get the average offset to TRIALS -f                 set FOS to 0 (no automatic switching when an oscillator failure is detected) -a                 set AOS to 1 (automatically switches to RC oscillator when the system is powered from the battery) --pulse {0,1,2,3}  sets the length of pulse: 1 means 1/8192 seconds for XT and 1/64 sec for RC; 2 means 1/64 s for both; 3 means 1/4 s for both;
+                     0 means level (static)
-* `-d` means disable the RTC's alarm
+  -da                disable the RTC alarm
+  -dt                disable trickle charging
+  --timer TIMER      set repeating timer to TIMER seconds

 If no optional arguments are entered, then the program will run 100 trials to determine the average offset, with time accuracy within 0.02 seconds, FOS is set to 1 (automatic switching when an oscillator failure is detected), AOS is set to 0 (will use XT oscillator when the system is powered from the battery), the alarm is enabled (and initialize alarm to go off once a second if 0 (default value) is in hundredths alarm register), and the alarm pulse is 1/8192 seconds for XT or 1/64 sec for RC